A Guide to Floor Screed Thickness

 Screed, otherwise known as a subfloor, is an additional layer that forms the substrate for your actual floor covering.
 The main purpose of a floor screed is to level uneven floor structures and provide a balanced finish, but it can also be a useful base for floors utilising underfloor heating

-If you are looking for flooring installations, it’s in your best interests to engage the service of a professional.
-Concrete Flooring Solutions are leading professionals in floor solutions and installations.
+If you are looking for flooring installations, it’s in your best interests to engage the services of a professional.
+Concrete Flooring Solutions are leading professionals in concrete and resin floor solutions and installations.
 With over 40 years of experience and recognition from The Association of Concrete Industrial Flooring Contractors, you can be sure that you are receiving the highest quality and most durable flooring installation.

 The Thickness of Floor Screed

-What Is the Minimum Thickness for Floor Screed?
+What Is the Minimum SCREED THICKNESS FOR FLOORS?

 Before wondering about the minimum thickness of your floor screed, you first need to determine which type of screed you are using.
 There are three main types of floor screed: